Renters’ Rights Bill guide

 Under current law, residential tenancies can be either fixed-term (with a set start and end date) or periodic (ongoing with no fixed end date).
 Landlords can end a fixed-term tenancy by serving a Section 21 (S21) notice, which does not require a reason.
 Similarly, a periodic tenancy can also be ended by a S21 notice without justification.

-• Tenants can end a tenancy at any time by giving two months’ notice, which must expire at the end of a rental period.
+• Tenants can end a tenancy at any time by giving two months’ notice.

 • Landlords will no longer be able to use S21 notices.
-Instead, they must rely on specific legal grounds to end a tenancy.
+Instead, they can only regain possession using specific legal grounds to end a tenancy.

-Landlords will only be able to end a tenancy by serving a Section 8 (S8) notice using one or more approved grounds.
+Landlords can still regain possession in specific circumstances, however they will only be able to do so by serving a Section 8 (S8) notice using one or more approved grounds.
 These are divided into mandatory and discretionary categories:

 (If proven, the judge must grant possession—except in exceptional circumstances)